 When you are comfortable, take three deep breaths in and out.
 Then let your mind go free.
-It helps if you have a key word (mantra) to repeat in your mind over and over throughout your meditation session.
-With practice, it will become so effortless that when you silently start repeating your mantra, you will naturally slip into the alpha state which is where your mind is able to relax and release stress.
+It helps if you have a key word (mantra) to repeat in your mind throughout your meditation session.
+With practice, it will become so effortless that when you silently begin to repeat your mantra, you naturally slip into the alpha state which is where your mind is able to relax and release stress.

 Think of stress as little bubbles at the bottom of a lake.
 These little bubbles are traumatic events in your life.
 When the water is all choppy and dirty, the bubbles get stuck at the bottom of the lake in the mud where they fester and continually grow larger.

 When you meditate, the lake becomes still and clear.
 Then, those little bubbles can start rising to the top where they will be dissipated by the air and that piece of stress will be gone from your life forever.
 You will still have the memory of the event but eventually you won’t feel the trauma.

 Sometimes there are a lot of stress bubbles that form around a single event and you may have to relive it over again several times during meditation to work it entirely out.
 Again, you will still remember the event but you won’t feel the debilitating emotions surrounding that event.
 Understand?
 Great!